mampfes/hacs_waste_collection_schedule/README.md

 *(string) (optional, default: ```None```)*

 Optional title of the dedicated calendar.
-If not set, the default of the source will be used.
+If not set, the waste type will be used.

 ## 2. Add sensor(s) to a source